mukeshpathak345/arduino-smartLED-Mike/README.md

-# arduino-smartLED-Mike
+# arduino-smartLED

-It is small prototype of smart light with Arduino  FIles html and LED_Server.js
+a small prototype of smart light with Arduino

+FIles html and LED_Server.js